 About the course

-The Business Education PGCE prepares students to teach across the 14–19 age range, helping them develop the professional skills and attitudes to teach business in schools and colleges, as part of both academic (A level and GCSE) and BTEC courses.
-Where student teachers wish to focus also upon teaching Economics, support will also be given both at university and also within placement schools.
+The Business Education PGCE prepares students to teach across the 14–19 age range, helping them develop the professional skills and attitudes to teach business in schools and colleges, as part of both academic (GCSE and A-Level) as well as practical courses such as BTEC, Work Skill and entrepreneurship.

-Students undertaking this PGCE can expect to understand how business/economics is taught in schools, how pupils learn and make sense of the evolving nature of business/economics.
-This is reflected in the range of business-related courses that are now offered by schools, sixth forms and colleges, with the focus in some instances on entrepreneurship, work skills and new business technologies.
+Students will understand how business/economics is taught in schools, how pupils learn and make sense of the evolving and dynamic nature of the subjects.
+This is reflected in the range of business related courses that are now offered by schools, sixth forms and colleges, with the focus in some instances on entrepreneurship, work skills and new business technologies.

-Students will be joining one of the largest Business PGCE programmes in the country, allowing them to benefit from a team of tutors with a wide range of expertise of business, both inside and outside of the classroom.
-The programme is rated 'outstanding' by Ofsted (2013).
+Students will be joining the largest Business PGCE programme in the country, allowing them to benefit from a team of tutors with a wide range of expertise of business, both inside and outside of the classroom.
+Students will also be able to develop strong peer networks, share ideas, resources and advice amongst your cohort of fellow students.

-The Secondary PGCE consists of three core modules: two subject-related Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.
+The Secondary PGCE consists of three core modules: two Master’s-level (level 7) modules, which are assessed through written assignments (providing 60 Master’s credits), and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.

-You will spend most of your time (120 days) in schools, working with business studies mentors who support you through your two school placements.
-We are fortunate to have a good choice of schools with whom we work, with many outstanding mentors and strong business studies departments.
+Students will spend most of their time (120 days) in schools, working with business studies mentors who provide support through the two school placements.
+We are fortunate to have a vast and experienced choice of schools with whom we work, with many outstanding mentors and strong business studies departments.
+The Professional Practice module is assessed through these placements, associated tasks and a portfolio.

 Candidates whose applications meet the entry criteria will be invited to interview at our central London location.
 At your interview day, you will take part in a combination of group and individual interviews with members of the programme team, and may also be asked to undertake written or presentation tasks, depending on your subject or phase.
 You will have the opportunity to ask questions and take a self-guided campus tour.